All Your Life

 Have you ever wondered what your motivation is for doing — do you ever stop and ask yourself a question and say: Well, now, why really am I doing this?
 What am I going to get out of it?
 Or what result is it going to have?
 Stop and examine your motives and sometimes it will give you pause and you may rearrange your priorities as a result.
 And make Him lord of your message and your methods, holding forth the Word of Life.
 He said, “blameless and harmless the sons of God indeed without rebuke in the midst of a crooked and perverse nation among whom you shine as lights in the world.”
 The Lord Jesus said two things about believers.
 They’re to be salt and light.
 Neither one makes any noise.
 Salt doesn’t and light doesn’t make any noise but my, what a difference they make.
 And here Paul uses the figure of speech of shining, “among whom you shine as lights in the world holding forth the Word of Life.
 Make the Lord Jesus lord of your methods and your ministry.
 What are you to do?
 You’re to shine.
 How are you to do it?
 Hold forth the Word of Life.

 You see, preacher, you’re not required to be clever.
 A lot of us waste time in trying to be clever.
 Now, it’s good to be able to quote different authorities.
 Do your homework and come up with quotations that help to ventilate the point that you’re making.
 It’s good to use the illustrations that help to show what the truth is.
 All of these things are good and you can’t just preach a hip pocket sermon and get away with it.
-You can I both know that.
+You and I both know that.
 Having said that, when you boil it all down, your job is to shine and the way you shine is to hold forth the Word of Life.
 How do you hold it forth?
 (1) You live it (2) You speak it (3) You apply it.
 This is part of the lordship of Christ that every knee should bow and every tongue should confess that Jesus is Lord to the glory of God, the Father.

 Now, I’ve just skipped around in the first part of that second chapter of Philippians just to give you an idea of what we mean by the lordship of Christ.
 And if you’re going to bring glory to God — see, we’re back in I Peter 5, “To Him be glory and dominion.”
 If you’re going to bring real glory to God there has to be the dominion of the savior, that is to say the lordship of Christ in your life.
-Make him lord of your feelings, lord of your motives, lord of you mind, lord of your methods, and lord of your ministry.
+Make him lord of your feelings, lord of your motives, lord of your mind, lord of your methods, and lord of your ministry.
 That’s what we’ve said to each other today.
 It’s a pretty good idea too, wouldn’t you agree?
 “To Him be glory and dominion forever and ever.”

 I think that it’s time for all of us who are in Christian work to reevaluate our programs in terms of the question: How does this glorify God?
 It has to be admitted that oftentimes what passes for Christian programming is uncomfortably close to a show business kind of motive.
 They call it production.
 There’s a fine production.
 Well, I’m in favor of good production.
 Good production means use the best hardware and plan your program well so that you don’t have any dead air and keep the interest flowing and keep the variety that is necessary to maintain audience interest in it, all of that, good production.
 I believe in that and so indeed do you.
 But when it comes to sort of showing off in a show business kind of a way, then that gives you pause.
 And so it does us good it seems to me to ask the question: How does this, this servant, this musical program, this broadcast, this plan for the building of an edifice, this organization, this committee meeting and its results?